 The best way to use these tools?
 You can, of course, pick key pages or page elements to study in a mostly random path.
 Alternatively, you can generate a hypothesis or find a specific business problem to evaluate.

 For example, if you see an abnormally low number of sales for a certain product, ensure visitors are engaging with that section of the site in the way you intend.
-Or, let’s say your mobile conversion rate is much lower than desktop.
+Or, let’s say is much lower than desktop.
 You can potentially put an end to this by watching people struggle with your mobile navigation or forms.

 If you choose this more specific approach, don’t forget to look for other notable insights along the way.

 No matter how successful your website is at converting visitors, it’s important this turns into a reliable stream of revenue.
 Without this, optimization means nothing.
 And, in some cases, a win on the website side of things can cause issues in back-end metrics like cost-per-acquisition or time per phone call, etc.

 This exercise allows your team the time to spot a correlation between behavior on the website and your other data sources.

 Do people who regularly visit your website submit more help tickets?
 Consider .